-- Vermin proof grain storage has lessened the availability of prey around farmyards. - Land take for new roads, factories and housing schemes has reduced and fragmented suitable grassland habitats around urban areas. - Secondary poisoning due to the use of toxic rodenticides. - Barn owls hunting along road verges and railway lines can be killed. - Egg, owlet thieves, falconers, or illegal breeders.
+- Vermin proof grain storage has lessened the availability of prey around farmyards. - · Land take for new roads, factories and housing schemes has reduced and fragmented suitable grassland habitats around urban areas. - Secondary poisoning due to the use of toxic rodenticides. - Barn owls hunting along road verges and railway lines can be killed. - Theft of Barn Owl eggs and owlets by criminals.

-- The construction and distribution of 12 boxes taken forward by North Lanarkshire Biodiversity Partnership since 2020. - Landowners with boxes have agreed to record use of the boxes by species. - A fully licensed Countryside Ranger and qualified ringer has been monitoring boxes, liaising with landowners and ringing any Barn owlets that are accessible. - Pest control firms are currently advised to take into account the risk to fauna when carrying out their work.
-Increasingly rodenticides less toxic to birds are used and dead rodents are quickly removed. - Barn owl requirements Incorporated within the North Lanarkshire Local Plan design guidance notes information to encourage the construction of artificial barn owl nest boxes in proposed developments or conversions of rural or agricultural buildings.
-More detailed guidance and training for Planners would help reinforce this.
+- The construction and distribution of 12 boxes taken forward by North Lanarkshire Biodiversity Partnership since 2020. - · Landowners with boxes have agreed to record use of the boxes by species. - A fully licensed Countryside Ranger and qualified ringer has been monitoring boxes, liaising with landowners and ringing any Barn owlets that are accessible. - Pest control firms are currently advised to take into account the risk to fauna when carrying out their work.
+Increasingly rodenticides less toxic to birds are used and dead rodents are quickly removed.

-1. Increase, stabilize and maintain, the number of breeding Barn owls in North Lanarkshire.

-2. Improve, monitor and increase barn owl habitat.
+- 1. Increase, stabilize and maintain, the number of breeding Barn owls in North Lanarkshire. - 2.
+Improve, monitor and increase barn owl habitat.